openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

   &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb
 ```

-If both the `openid_credential` scope + claims request object and an instance of a `openid_credential:<credential-type>` scope are present in a single request the provider MUST interpret these individually.
-However, if both the scopes are requesting the same credential type then the provider MUST follow the request as given by the `openid_credential` + claims request object.
+If both the `claims` request object with `credentials` top-level element and an instance of a `openid_credential:<credential-type>` scope are present in a single request the provider MUST interpret these individually.
+However, if both the scopes are requesting the same credential type then the provider MUST follow the request as given by the `claims` request object.

 #### Obtaining Credentials required in Credential Manifest